 Hosting A GATHERING In Your Outdoor Kitchen

-This summer, start a new Summertime tradition by hosting family gatherings and relaxing get togehters in your outdoor kitchen?
+This summer, start a new Summertime tradition by hosting family gatherings and relaxing get-togethers in your outdoor kitchen.
 This is the perfect opportunity to design & install your outdoor dining space and set up your party calendar for the year.
 The Grillnetics blog has just the tips you need to carve out a perfect plan for your outdoor celebrations!

 If you need another incentive to host on your patio this year, outdoor dining does make it easier to observe recommended practices to minimize the spread of COVID-19.

 The days are getting longer, and the evenings are a little warmer, but that shouldn't stop you from enjoying an evening outside.
-While many of our readers live in areas where the weather remains mild, for others, well, the weather isn't exactly patio weather — without a proper heating solution anyway.
-Patio heaters and fire pits are among our favorite subtle solutions, but chimneys and fireplaces are also a great option!
+While many of our readers live in areas where the weather remains mild, for others, well, the weather isn't precisely patio weather — without a proper heating solution anyway.
+Patio heaters and fire pits are among our favorite subtle solutions, but chimneys and fireplaces are also great options!